aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-viewer/_index.md

 ```

 ## **Create Slides Thumbnail Image**
-Aspose.Slides for Java help you generate thumbnail images of the slides.
-To generate the thumbnail of any desired slide using Aspose.Slides for Java:
+Aspose.Slides for Node.js via Java help you generate thumbnail images of the slides.
+To generate the thumbnail of any desired slide using Aspose.Slides for Node.js via Java:

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Presentation) class.
 1. Obtain the reference of any desired slide by using its ID or index.